Samantha Cohen, Registered Social Worker, MSW, RSW

 Agnes looks forward to journeying with you as you realize your life’s goals and dreams.

-Sheena Chater, Registered Social Worker, RSW BSW CYW
+Sheena Chater, Registered Social Worker, RSW BSW CYW (currently not open to new clients)

 Sheena is a Registered Social Worker with the Ontario College of Social Workers and Social Service Workers (OCSWSSW).
 Sheena holds a Bachelor of Social Work from the University of Manitoba and a Child and Youth Worker Advanced Diploma from Humber College.